Incomplete Nature: Thermodynamic work

-A thermodynamic systems capacity to do work depends less upon the total energy of the system and more upon the geometric distribution of its components.
+A thermodynamic system's capacity to do work depends less upon the total energy of the system and more upon the geometric distribution of its components.
 A glass of water at 20 degrees Celsius will have the same amount of energy as a glass divided in half with the top fluid at 30 degrees and the bottom at 10, but only in the second glass will the top half have the capacity to do work upon the bottom.
 This is because work occurs at both macroscopic and microscopic levels.
 Microscopically, there is constant work being performed on one molecule by another when they collide.
 But the potential for this microscopic work to additively sum to macroscopic work depends on there being an asymmetric distribution of particle speeds, so that the average collision pushes in a focused direction.
 Microscopic work is necessary but not sufficient for macroscopic work.
 A global property of asymmetric distribution is also required.